rabestro/unique-ip-addresses/README.md

 }
 ```

-### Working Solution
+### The Solution

-I'm reading IPv4 addresses from a file using `Files.lines()`.
-Then the ip addresses from the textual representation are
-converted to a corresponding number.
-Then the resulting stream of int numbers is collected in a container.
+To read a text file, we use the `Files.lines()` method.
+This method returns a stream of strings,
+each of which is a textual representation of the IPv4 address.
+The addresses are then converted
+from their textual representation to integers of type int (4 bytes).
+These addresses are added
+to a special container, where one bit is used to indicate this number.
+Since the int type uses 4 bytes,
+our container needs $2^32$ bits to indicate the presence of numbers.
+This is equal to 512 MB.
+This volume is fixed and does not depend on the total number of IPv4 addresses.

+The project implements one version of the converter and several variants of the container
-The project has several container implementations optimized for different amounts of data.
+optimized for different amounts of data.
+In particular, `LongArrayContainer` immediately allocates
+the required 512 MB of data and is optimal for very large amounts of data.
+Whereas `BitSetContainer`
+allocates the required memory dynamically for the used IP address segments.
+Thus, if we have IP addresses
+only from certain segments, this will allow us to allocate the minimum required memory.
+The container `DualBitSetContainer` is a particular, slightly more optimized,
+case of the more general `BitSetContainer`.

-This small code snippet contains the main idea of the solution.
+The following code snippet illustrates the idea behind this solution.

 ```java
 private static long countUnique(Stream<String> ipAddresses) {